Peperito/Super-fighter-JS/README.md

 - Created new Frames on Hit to balance the game

+- Add Stun lock

+- Add Restart Button

+- Changed Commands

+- Added Text "Fight!" to announcer

 ### To be done

-- Add Stun lock (less frames on block)
+- Reduce Stun Lock on block

 - Add custom block animation